 2. Statement of the student to be obtained at once in his/her own handwriting.
-Were the above articles recovered from your possession?
-Why did you keep them with you inspite of clear instructions?
-Did you make any use of the m?
-Have you anything else to s ate?
+Were the above articles recover ered from your possession?
+Why did you keep them with yo ou inspite of clear instructions?
+Did you make any use of them?
+Have you anything else to stat e?
 Date Time (Signature of Student) Certified that this statement was made in my presence.
-Certified that the candidate invigilator) declined to give any statement.
-(Certificate not a pplicable should be crossed by the Date Time (Signature of Invigilator) Date Time (Signature of Superintendent)
+Certified that the candidate declined to give any statement.
+(Certificate not applicable should be the invigilator) Date Time (Signature of Invigilator) Date Time (Signature of Superintendent)